Since early 2021, Wi-Fi 6E hardware has grown like mushrooms after rain. This post only includes the best among all Wi-Fi 6E routers I've reviewed.

 Mediocre NAS performance when hosting a portable SSD; 100-120V power adapter

-The Asus GT-AXE16000 is the 2nd Quad-band Wi-Fi broadcaster besides the Netgear Orbi RBRE960 (below).
-It has everything any user would want — as a standalone router or an AiMesh member.
+The Asus GT-AXE16000 is the 2nd Quad-band Wi-Fi broadcaster besides the Netgear Orbi RBRE960 above.
+It has everything any user would want in a Wi-Fi 6E broadcaster -- as a standalone router or an AiMesh member.